Jeohn Salone Favors

 - U.S. Regulators Impose Record $5 Billion Data Privacy Penalty Against Facebook, Along with $100 Million Penalty for Misleading Market Disclosures,

 in Harvard Law School Forum on Corporate Governance and Financial Regulation, July 29, 2019.

 - State-Level Actors on the Frontlines of U.S. Cybersecurity and Data Privacy Regulation and Enforcement,

-in Compliance & Enforcement, a blog of NYU Law’s Program on Corporate Compliance and Enforcement, February 8, 2019.
+in NYU Law School’s Blog on Compliance and Enforcement, February 8, 2019.

 - SEC Sanctions Investment Firm for Inadequate Cybersecurity and Identity Theft Prevention Policies,

 in Harvard Law School Forum on Corporate Governance and Financial Regulation, October 12, 2018.

 - NIST Releases an Updated Version of its Cybersecurity Framework,

 in Compliance and Enforcement, a blog of NYU Law’s Program on Corporate Compliance and Enforcement, April 24, 2018.